129 Washington St, Hanover, MA 02339, USA

 Trail Description

-A 0.3-mile trail extends from the parking area, along one side of the field, and into a small grove of pine trees at the edge of Third Herring Brook.
-There are plans to extend the trail around the edge of the property’s perimeter, with a boardwalk.
+A 0.5-mile trail extends from the parking area, along one side of the field, and into a small grove of pine trees at the edge of Third Herring Brook with a short loop.
+An additional trail continues up the opposite edge of the property to the parking area, with a short boardwalk over a wetland area.

 Habitats and Wildlife